testsigmahq/testsigma-docs/src/pages/docs/addons/what-is-an-addon.md

 Testsigma automates a diverse set of actions via its simple English based actions, but sometimes there are unique actions you need to automate in a test.
 Since it is not feasible to predict action statements for all these scenarios beforehand, we provide a dynamic solution to extend the built-in actions, i.e., add-ons.

-For example, the “scroll indefinitely till the bottom of the page” action is applicable to an application that has a huge list of items where the list keeps adding individual items to a list until the user scrolls to the end.
+For example, the **scroll indefinitely till the bottom of the page** action is applicable to an application that has a huge list of items where the list keeps adding individual items to a list until the user scrolls to the end.
 Think Pinterest, or an e-commerce website listing clothes.

 If your test case involves scrolling to the bottom of the page to verify the copyright, you can create an add-on to automate it at scale using Testsigma.